-King College's undergraduate Business Administration and Economics programs seek to develop students who approach their chosen vocation and life's critical decisions from a distinctly Christian worldview.
-Our programs are built upon the philosophy that a Christian, liberal arts education combined with a Business Administration and Economics major prepares students for a lifetime of service, stewardship, and success.
+King College's undergraduate Business programs seek to develop students who approach their chosen vocation and life's critical decisions from a distinctly Christian worldview.
+Our programs are built upon the philosophy that a Christian, liberal arts education combined with a Business major prepares students for a lifetime of service, stewardship, and success.

-The School of Business and Economics offers the following degrees: Bachelor of Arts in Accounting, Accounting and Finance, Business Administration, Finance, International Business, Management, Marketing, and Sport Management.
-Three minors are also available from the School.
+The School of Business and Economics offers the following specializations: Accounting, Business Administration, Economics, Finance, Management, Marketing, and Sport Management.
+Two minors are also available from the School.

 In addition, the School offers the Bachelor of Business Administration and Master of Business Administration degrees.
-Information regarding these programs can be found in the Graduate and Professional Studies Bulletin-2010-2011.
+Information regarding these programs can be found in the Graduate and Professional Studies Bulletin-2011-2012.